Warning (2021 film): Production

 In September 2018, it was announced James D'Arcy, Laura Harrier, Mena Massoud, Alex Pettyfer, Charlotte Le Bon, Lana Condor and Benedict Samuel would star in the film, with Agata Alexander directing from a screenplay by herself, Jason Kaye and Rob Michaelson.
 Cybill Lui will produce under her Anova Pictures banner.
 In October 2018, Alice Eve joined the cast of the film.
 In November 2018, Annabelle Wallis joined the cast of the film.
 In February 2019, Raúl Castillo and Thomas Jane joined the cast of the film.
 In March 2019, it was announced Patrick Schwarzenegger, Rupert Everett, Tomasz Kot, Kylie Bunbury and Garance Marillier had joined the cast of the film.
 In April 2019, Toni Garrn, Annabel Mullion and Richard Pettyfer joined the cast of the film.

 Principal photography began on March 13, 2019.

 Reception

 Critical response

 On review aggregator Rotten Tomatoes, Warning holds an approval rating of 30% based on 10 reviews, with an average rating of 4.8/10."
 On Metacritic, the film holds a score of 53 out of 100, based on 5 critics, indicating "mixed or average reviews".

+Box office

+As of April 7, 2024, Warning grossed $188,173 in United Kingdom, Australia, and New Zealand.